 Participants may borrow from their fund accounts a minimum of \$1,000 up to a maximum equal to the lesser of \$50,000 reduced by the highest outstanding note balance in their account during the prior 12 month period or 50 per cent of their vested account balance.
-Note terms range from one to five years for general notes or up to 15 years for the purchase of a primary residence.
+Note terms range from one to five years for general notes or up to 10 years for the purchase of a primary residence.
 The notes are secured by the balance in the participant's account and bear interest at a reasonable interest rate, as determined by the Plan Administrator, based on prevailing market interest rates at the time.
 Interest rates remain fixed throughout the duration of the term.
-Interest rates on notes outstanding at December 31, 2016 ranged from 4.25 per cent to 5.75 per cent (2015 - 4.25 per cent to 5.75 per cent).
+The interest rate on notes outstanding at December 31, 2016 was between 4.25 per cent and 4.50 per cent (2015 - 4.25 per cent).
 Principal and interest are paid through payroll deductions.